Glossary

 Relating to the form of the landscape and other features on the Earth’s surface.

-Natural processes that transform the lithosphere to create distinctive landscapes and landforms, eg erosion, weathering, tectonic activity.
+Natural processes that transform the lithosphere to create distinctive landscapes and landforms eg tectonic activity, weathering, erosion and deposition.

 Politics and international relations as influenced by geographical factors, eg related to space, place and environment.